pjones/byline/byline/README.md

 # Byline

-Byline simplifies writing interactive terminal applications by building upon [ansi-terminal][] and [haskeline][].
+Byline simplifies writing interactive command-line applications by building upon [ansi-terminal][] and [haskeline][].
 This makes it possible to print messages and prompts that include terminal escape sequences such as colors that are automatically disabled when standard